One study suggests that nearly 11% of adults in the United States have a food allergy (

 However, you may not have to avoid all egg-related foods, as heating eggs can change the shape of the allergy-causing proteins.
 This can stop your body from seeing them as harmful, meaning they’re less likely to cause a reaction (

-In fact, one study found that around 70% of children with an egg allergy could tolerate eating biscuits or cakes containing a cooked egg component (
+In fact, one study found that nearly 67% of children with an egg allergy could tolerate eating muffins containing a cooked egg component (

-Some studies have also shown that introducing baked goods to children with an egg allergy can shorten the time it takes for them to outgrow the condition (
+Some studies have also shown that introducing baked goods to children with an egg allergy can shorten the time it takes for them to outgrow the condition; however, results are conflicting, and more data is needed to confirm this (

 The most common type of egg allergy is an egg white allergy.
 The treatment is an egg-free diet.
 However, some people may be able to reintroduce some foods containing cooked eggs into their diet.